mbzshajib/data-collector-service/README.md

   data.
 - **Query** Query service will provide the statistic API (```GET /statistics and GET /statistics/{/statistics/{instrument_identifier}}```)
-- A sweeper thread (can be configured if requires more) will always cleanup the old (before 60 seconds) data from aggregated storage in background.
+- **Sweeper** A sweeper thread (can be configured if requires more) will always cleanup the old (before 60 seconds) data from aggregated storage in background.
 ## Assumptions

 ## Further Improvement